TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation: Introduction

-To overcome these two deficiencies, we propose a novel temporal propagation-based graph neural network (TPGNN) for CTDG embedding.
-Inspired by APAN \cite{wang2021apan}, TPGNN applies two distinct components (i.e., propagator and node-wise encoder) to learn node representations in CTDG.
-In particular, the propagator is used to propagate messages from the anchor nodes to their multi-hop neighbors and then simultaneously update the node state preserved on each neighbor.
-The node-wise encoder, used to learn node representations, applies transformer architecture to model the importance of messages from different layers, which aims to mitigate the over-smoothing by identifying the most influential layer.
-In addition, owing to the aggregation of node representations being conducted on the node itself, we will not need to query temporal neighbors in inference, thus decoupling the inference time and model depth.
-Experimental results on temporal link prediction and node classification verify the superiority of TPGNN against state-of-the-art (SOTA) algorithms.
-Furthermore, extensive experiments also demonstrate the robustness of our model, especially for model depth and batch size.
-We highlight our contributions as follows: \begin{itemize} \item We propose a novel temporal propagation-based graph neural network (TPGNN) to effectively and efficiently learn high-order information in dynamic graphs as well as overcome the over-smoothing. \item We propose two distinct components, namely propagator and node-wise encoder.
-The propagator is used to iteratively update the state of each node without mixing the messages from different layers, and the node-wise encoder is used to aggregate node representation based on node-preserving memories to prevent over-smoothing. \item We conduct experiments on three real-world datasets to demonstrate the efficiency and robustness of TPGNN.
-Extensive experiments also demonstrate that our model is not sensitive to significant hyper-parameters, e.g., model depth and batch size. \end{itemize}
+To address the aforementioned deficiencies in CTDG embedding, we propose a novel temporal propagation-based graph neural network (TPGNN).
+Inspired by APAN \cite{wang2021apan}, TPGNN leverages two key components to learn node representations.
+The propagator propagates messages from anchor nodes to their $k$-hop neighbors and updates the node state on neighborhoods in parallel.
+The node-wise encoder incorporates a layer-aware transformer to model the importance of messages from different layers, mitigating the over-smoothing problem by identifying the most influential layer.
+Additionally, the node-wise encoder aggregates node representations based on node-preserving memories, allowing for decoupling of inference time and model depth.
+Our extensive experiments on three real-world datasets demonstrate the effectiveness and robustness of TPGNN, showing superior performance compared to SOTA algorithms.
+We highlight our contributions as follows: \begin{itemize} \item We propose a novel temporal propagation-based graph neural network (TPGNN) to effectively and efficiently learn high-order information in dynamic graphs as well as address the issue of over-smoothing. \item We propose two distinct components, namely propagator and node-wise encoder.
+The propagator is used to update the state of neighborhoods in different layers in parallel, and the node-wise encoder is designed to aggregate node representation based on node-preserving memories to prevent over-smoothing. \item We conduct experiments on three real-world datasets to demonstrate the efficiency and robustness of TPGNN.
+Extensive experiments also demonstrate that our model is not sensitive to crucial hyper-parameters such as model depth and batch size. \end{itemize}